hnpsolutionone/ts/README.md

 3. Performance testing with Gatling tool

-- I have run 10 requests to 50 requests.
+- I have ran performance testing from 10 requests and 50 requests with AdvancedMySkillsPerformanceSimulation.scala script.
 The results performance very good (under 1s/request).
 You can open two files below and review them:
 + \results\Performance Testing with Gatling\10 requests in duration 22 seconds\index.html
 + \results\Performance Testing with Gatling\50 requests in duration 102 seconds\index.html